When Our Loved Ones or Ourselves Face Adversity…

 So, my dearest Beloveds, obstacles are out there.
 They were placed there by design and purpose of which were meant to be learned from and overcome.
 There is no worthwhile adventure that will be easy in its undertaking.
 For everyone who achieves success, faces obstacles.
 What makes (or breaks) a person’s will, is how they react to the obstacles and setbacks in their life and what they chose to do (or not to do) to overcome these challenges life brings.

 My favorite Quote "If your dreams do not scare you... they are not big enough... nor are they as full of passion or meaning to you... nor will they be to anyone else.

 And one last quote for thought...
 “Many of life's failures are people who did not realize how close they were to success when they gave up.”

-It is such moments as these, that I am truly honored to be a Holistic counselor and be of assistance to all souls who are truly brave and heroic in their own rights for simply being here.
+It is such moments as these, that I am truly honored to be a Spiritual Counselor and be of assistance to all souls who are truly brave and heroic in their own rights for simply being here.
 For in each one of us offers such a powerful opportunity to play the roles of teachers and as students… reminding us of our purposes here, to keep the faith and keep on going.

-So next time, should any of us find fear or concernment in our hearts for what we do or how to live out our purposes, let's remember this page that was created for us all…. that we are far more powerful than any experiences given.
+So next time, should any of us find fear or host concernment in our hearts for what we do or how to live out our purposes, let's remember this page that was created for us all…. that we are far more powerful than any experiences given.
 We can rise above fear and that no matter what happens in life or what may come… we may raise our heads high in knowing we lived our lives to fullest, the best way we knew how for the greater good of all!